nitinkhatri749/Elastic-Search-Logstash-Kibana-ELK-Stack-/README.md

 JAVA_HOME: C:\Program Files\Java\jre1.8.0_73

-For Big Data Analysis, Log Analysis and Monitoring modern applications.

-Log management and analytics solution that enables engineers to overcome the challenge of monitoring what are highly distributed, dynamic and noisy environments.

 "ELK" is the acronym for three open source projects: Elasticsearch, Logstash, and Kibana.
 Elasticsearch is a search and analytics engine.
 Logstash is a server‑side data processing pipeline that ingests data from multiple sources simultaneously, transforms it, and then sends it to a "stash" like Elasticsearch.
 Kibana lets users visualize data with charts and graphs in Elasticsearch.

+Log management and analytics solution that enables engineers to overcome the challenge of monitoring what are highly distributed, dynamic and noisy environments.

     E stands for ElasticSearch: used for storing logs L stands for LogStash : used for both shipping as well as processing and storing logs